 The Primary department (Primary Blue and Primary Red, Green Class is a transition class.)

-The aim of our primary curriculum is to meet the individual needs of every child within the primary department.
+Our Primary curriculum ensures we are able to meet the individual needs of every child within the department.
 All our children have personalised targets.
 These targets ensure every child is working towards achieving the outcomes in their personalised Education Health and Care Plan.
 In the primary department personalised targets are developed through a curriculum that builds upon the work of the EYFS department.
 The curriculum helps learners to: develop essential Learn to Learn skills; develop individual targets and generalise new skills and knowledge through a creative curriculum brought together, where possible, to form a topic or theme.
 For the majority of the timetable learners remain with their class team comprising of a specialist teacher and dedicated support staff.
 The primary curriculum ensures learners access their curriculum entitlement of the core and foundation subjects as identified in the National Curriculum, alongside Religious Education and Personal, Social, and Health Education, as a core curriculum area.
 All subject areas continue to be adapted to meet individual need.

 Specialist teachers and dedicated support staff ensure high quality teaching and learning experiences for all children.